2020 BMW 8-Series Gran Coupe spy shots and video

 2019 BMW M850i

-The platform is the CLAR modular platform that debuted in the 2016 7-Series.
-Its multi-material design is meant to help shed weight but the 8-Series coupe weighs a hefty 4,478 pounds in M850i guise and the 8-Series Gran Coupe will likely be even heavier.
+The platform is the CLAR modular design that debuted in the 2016 7-Series.
+Its multi-material construction is meant to help shed weight but the 8-Series coupe weighs a hefty 4,478 pounds in M850i guise and the 8-Series Gran Coupe will likely be even heavier.
 The platform also brings compatibility with electrified powertrains.

 It's not clear what powertrains will be offered at launch but you can count on the same 523-horsepower 4.4-liter twin-turbocharged V-8 found in the M850i coupe being present.
 A 3.0-liter turbocharged inline-6 will likely be added as an entry-level option at some point, while the M8 will get a version of the M850i's V-8 with over 600 horsepower.
 A plug-in hybrid option is also expected.